jpfinoto/aoc-2024/README.md

 An overcomplicated setup for getting inputs and benchmarking the solutions!

+# Setup

+You need to create a file called `token.txt` in the root of this repo with your API key to be able to download puzzle inputs.
+You can get this from the session token while logged in on the website.

 # Solving

 - Create a solution with the format `day{n:02}.rs` in the `src/solutions` folder